Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

 This ship left the technology zone so had no metal, plastic, or electronics, but Captain Hicks came close to a late-twentieth-century private sailing vessel with magical replacements.
 The ceramic magical coffee maker and oven looked amazingly like the coffee maker and microwave from the show.
 Hicks was creative and possessed excellent attention to detail.
 Most of the enchantments in here tasted of him.
 Not University level, but close.

-Roger stopped looking around and sat down.
+Had it been an hour already?
+He stopped looking around and sat down.
 Years ago, he had left the technology zone a few times where the barrier ended on land, not the sea.
 Leaving differs greatly from closing the lab room door that will block technology fields.
 The zone of fall-off is not quite ten meters deep.

 Roger hated the gradual change, but others preferred it over entering a no technology room and the abrupt change when the door closes.
 Sound became less crisp, vision became blurred as the laws of physics from the third universe stopped reaching into Kara.